Heinrich X, Count of Reuss-Ebersdorf: Life

-Henry was the youngest son of Henry X, Count of Reuss-Lobenstein (1621–1671), Lord of Lobenstein, Hirschberg and Ebersdorf and his wife Marie Sibylle of Reuss-Obergreiz.
+Henry was the youngest son of Henry X, Count of Reuss-Lobenstein, Lord of Lobenstein, Hirschberg and Ebersdorf and Marie Sibylle of Reuss-Obergreiz.
 His paternal grandfather was Henry II, Count of Reuss-Gera.
 When the county was divided in 1678, Henry X was assigned as his residence the village of Ebersdorf, which was unusual, since it was a village.
 Before he married, he had the existing manor house expanded to a modest castle between 1692 and 1694, and added a Baroque garden.

-When his castle was ready, Henry X finally married, on 29 November 1694, in Laubach with Erdmuthe Benigna (1670–1732), daughter of Count Johann Frederick of Solms-Laubach (1625–1696) and his wife Baroness Benigna of Promnitz-Sorau (1648-1702).
+When his castle was ready, Henry X finally married, on 29 November 1694, in Laubach with Erdmuthe Benigna, daughter of Count Johann Frederick of Solms-Laubach (1625–1696) and Baroness Benigna of Promnitz-Sorau (1648-1702).
 Both spouses were seen as extremely pious.
 They were close friends of the Pietist-pedagogue August Hermann Francke from Halle, and later with the Count Nikolaus Ludwig of Zinzendorf, who would marry their daughter Erdmuthe Dorothea.
 Ebersdorf soon became a center of the Pietism in Thuringia.